pfriesch/qtMauMau/README.md

    - Choose Make from the menu.
    - Write install into Make arguments: text input box.

-!!To generate the documentation run "doxygen" on the source folder.!!
+**To generate the documentation run "doxygen" on the source folder.**

 Das Kartenspiel "MauMau" mit dem QT Framework